erew123/alltalk_tts/README.md

    Finetuning & DeepSpeed have other installation requirements (depending on your OS) so please read any instructions in the setup utility and refer back here to this page for detailed instructions (as needed).<br><br>

 </details>

+🟩 **Custom Python environments Limitations Notice**: Given the vast array of Python environments and custom configurations out there, it's challenging for me to guarantee comprehensive support for each unique setup.
+AllTalk leverages a wide range of scripts and libraries, many of which are developed and maintained outside of my control.
+As a result, these components might not always behave as expected in every custom Python environment.
+I'll do my best to assist where I can, but please understand that my ability to help with issues stemming from these external factors may be limited.

+---

 #### 🟩 Other installation notes
 On first startup, AllTalk will download the Coqui XTTSv2 2.0.2 model to its **models** folder (1.8GB space required).
 Check the command prompt/terminal window if you want to know what its doing.
 After it says "Model Loaded" the Text generation webUI is usually available on its IP address a few seconds later, for you to connect to in your browser.
 If you are running a headless system and need to change the IP, please see the Help with problems section down below.